Intro to Automatic Date Calculations

 Automatic Date Calculations are built in at the project template level, then automatically adjust either the start or due dates in tasks and proofs in any new projects created from that template.

-To get started, from the project template editor, open the action menu next to the project status and select "Plan Project".
-Then, in the bottom left corner, click "Don't calculate dates" to select how you'd like to calculate dates in this template.
+To get started, from the project template editor select "Plan Project" and the "Don't calculate dates" drowndown menu to select how you'd like to calculate dates in this template.

 Here are the different date calculation options: